 The National Planning Policy Framework now places significant emphasis upon both Local Authorities and developers to maximise density particularly on brownfield sites located within sustainable locations.
-The number of apartments within the proposed retirement living building is not unreasonable for this site and together with the proposed children's nursery are considered to be acceptable uses for the redevelopment of this brownfield site.
+The 54, now proposed number of apartments within the proposed retirement living building is not unreasonable for this site and together with the proposed children's nursery are considered to be acceptable uses for the redevelopment of this brownfield site.

 The proposal satisfies policy CS14 which acknowledges higher densities in highly accessible locations.

+The amended plans provide for increased separation distance between the proposal and the existing neighbouring properties both in St Michaels Avenue and also Closemead which is far in excess of the minimum 22 metre separation distance permitted in the Council's Residential Design Guide SPD.
+Furthermore, the reduction in the second-floor eaves height and changes to the roof profiling of the north and east facing parts of the building, together with the removal of the Juliette balconies on these elevations is considered to be a positive response to the Committee's concerns.
 Overall, it is considered that the height, scale, density and appearance of the proposed development is acceptable and will not give rise to an overbearing development that would be detrimental to neighbouring residents given the good separation distance which exists between the proposed retirement living building and the adjoining neighbouring dwellings.
 The proposal thus satisfies policies CS12 and policy DM32.